 So what does that mean for YOU?

-Basically, it means that there are lots of Clinics out there, right now, pretending to be above-board and credible, and supposedly working under the supervision of a registered Medical Practitioner, but in reality, they are NOT!
+Basically, it means that some Clinics out there, right now, on the face of it above-board and credible, and supposedly working under the supervision of a registered Medical Practitioner, but in reality, they are NOT!
 They are relying on the general public being unaware of the Regulations and are thereby putting the health and safety of their patients at risk.

 So, what are the Regulations and what can you do to protect yourself?

-First and foremost – Do your research thoroughly and confirm all the following points BEFORE consenting to any cosmetic procedure whether it be surgical or non-surgical.
+First and foremost – do your research thoroughly and confirm all the following points BEFORE consenting to any cosmetic procedure:

 - Dermal Fillers

-The administration of medications by non-registered and unqualified persons is dangerous!
-Consumers who receive treatments in these circumstances are taking enormous risks that could ultimately lead to life changing injuries or even death – as sadly happened in Sydney this year, resulting in the death of a Beauty Salon owner who received injections into her breasts by an unqualified practitioner.
+The administration of medications by non-registered and unqualified persons is dangerous.
+Consumers who receive treatments in these circumstances are taking enormous risks that could ultimately lead to life-changing injuries or even death – as sadly happened in Sydney this year, resulting in the tragic death of a Beauty Salon owner who received injections into her breasts by an unqualified practitioner.